BohdanBezushka/wherearewegoing/TESTING.md

 ![HTML Validation for Home Page](https://github.com/BohdanBezushka/wherearewegoing/assets/94321555/fc9afcee-c9a2-467d-9f98-60ebece18e18)

 * The <li> error persists but it is inside a <ul>.
-* The ID error isn't changed because I need the same code for the mobile version.
+* The ID error hasn't changed because I need the same code for the mobile version.

 These two errors will be present in all tests because they correspond to the header.
 </details>